xdTobs/_18_roborally/documentation/SubmissionTwo.md

 The code should be well-structured and modular, with clear documentation and easy-to-understand logic, to make future updates and maintenance easier.
 ### Accessibility
 The game should be designed to be accessible to a wide range of users.
+### Localization
+The game should be designed to support multiple languages and cultural contexts, to make it accessible to a global audience.